C6WX/Group-7-2/README.md

 Parts of the game where I found audio was used very well is when there are no monsters or threats in a scene but audio is still being used to create tension as if there is still something, one time this occurs is at 1:37:19.
 Audio is also used to make the monsters seem even scarier and more unnatural.
 The best time that this was used in my opinion is at 3:15:12 when Mono hands the monster version of Six the music box.
 The way that you can hear the deep breathing as it moves and the stretching of its elastic limbs really makes the player feel uneasy and scared of the monster.

-From watching this video, as a group we came up with the idea to use light as a safe zone for the player in the form of candles as it focuses on lighting, similar to Little Nightmares 2 and also fits the boogyman theme as it will keep the player out of the dark and keep the boogyman away.
-Another idea we got from watching the video is the pushing mechanic.
-We thought of the idea of having toy boxes within our game that the player can push around to access certain areas and complete puzzles.
-Having to push objects also fits our game well, not only because it takes inspiration from Little Nightmares, but also because it will add more challenge as the boxes will be in the dark so the player will have to take their time pushing the box, while in the darkness, the boogyman will slowly be getting closer to attack, so the player will have to retreat back to a candle if they don't manage to push it in time.
-The gameplay video also opened our eyes to the importance of audio within the Little Nightmares games, so we decided to add audio for the monster, which will slowly get louder the longer the player spends in the dark and the closer the boogyman gets to the player.
+After watching the gameplay video, our group decided to use light as a safe zone through candles—mirroring the focus on lighting in Little Nightmares 2 and fitting the Boogeyman theme by keeping players out of the dark.
+The video also inspired a pushing mechanic, where players move toy boxes to reach areas to solve puzzles.
+Since boxes are in dark zones, players must push them carefully while risking a Boogeyman attack, forcing them to retreat to candles if needed.
+The video also highlighted the importance of audio, leading us to add dynamic monster sounds that grow louder the longer the player stays in the dark.

 ### Immersion